simplex-chat/simplexmq/protocol/simplex-messaging.md

     3. Generates another new random public/private key pair (recipient key - `RK`) that she did not use before for her to sign commands and to decrypt the transmissions received from the server.

+    4. Generates one more random key pair (recipient DH key - `RDHK`) to negotiate symmetric key that will be used by the server to encrypt message bodies delivered to Alice (to avoid shared cipher-text inside transport connection).

-    4. Sends `"NEW"` command to the server to create a simplex queue (see `create` in [Create queue command](#create-queue-command)).
-This command contains previously generated unique "public" key `RK` that will be used to verify the following commands related to the same queue signed by its private counterpart, for example to subscribe to the messages received to this queue or to update the queue, e.g. by setting the key required to send the messages (initially Alice creates the queue that accepts unsigned messages, so anybody could send the message via this queue if they knew the queue sender's ID and server address).
+    5. Sends `"NEW"` command to the server to create a simplex queue (see `create` in [Create queue command](#create-queue-command)).
+This command contains previously generated unique "public" keys `RK` and `SK`. `RK` will be used to verify the following commands related to the same queue signed by its private counterpart, for example to subscribe to the messages received to this queue or to update the queue, e.g. by setting the key required to send the messages (initially Alice creates the queue that accepts unsigned messages, so anybody could send the message via this queue if they knew the queue sender's ID and server address).

-    5. The server sends `"IDS"` response with queue IDs (`queueIds`):
+    6. The server sends `"IDS"` response with queue IDs (`queueIds`):

         - Recipient ID `RID` for Alice to manage the queue and to receive the messages.

         - Sender ID `SID` for Bob to send messages to the queue.

+        - Server public DH key (`SDHK`) to negotiate a shared secret for message body encryption, that Alice uses to derive a shared secret with the server `SS`.

 2. Alice sends an out-of-band message to Bob via the alternative channel that both Alice and Bob trust (see [protocol abstract](#simplex-messaging-protocol-abstract)).
 The message must include:

-    - Unique "public" key (`EK`) that Bob must use to encrypt messages.
+    - Unique "public" key (`EK`) that Bob must use for E2E key agreement.

     - SMP server hostname and information to open secure encrypted transport connection (see [Appendix A](#appendix-a)).